 - not insurance and is supplied under a separate contract from that under which the insurance is supplied, there may be a liability to VAT on the consideration received in respect of the add-on service – in this instance, the add-on service is less likely to be ancillary to the supply of insurance and more likely to be a separate supply in its own right, but consideration should still be given to the guidance on single and composite supplies

 If you’re an insurer who buys in an add-on service from a third party supplier and VAT is chargeable on that supply, you will not be able to recover that VAT as input tax if you then supply the add-on service to your customer as an ancillary part of your composite supply of exempt insurance.
 This is because the VAT incurred on the add-on service directly relates to your exempt supply.
 More information on exempt supplies and the recovery of VAT can be found in Partial exemption (VAT Notice 706).

 Engineering insurance provides cover for large items of capital plant, machinery or structures on land such as industrial boilers, cranes and lifts.
 It’s intended to protect the insured against the risk of the plant or equipment going wrong.

-From 1 June 2001, therefore, you should be applying the CJEU tests in CPP to determine whether you’re making two independent supplies of exempt engineering insurance and taxable inspection services or one composite supply of either exempt insurance to which the inspection services are ancillary or taxable inspection services to which the insurance is ancillary.
+You should apply the CJEU tests in CPP to determine whether you’re making 2 independent supplies of exempt engineering insurance and taxable inspection services, or 1 composite supply of either exempt insurance to which the inspection services are ancillary, or taxable inspection services to which the insurance is ancillary.
 More information on the application of the CJEU tests in CPP can be found in paragraphs 4.2 and 4.3.

-4.6 Insurance effected by block policyholders in connection with other goods or services
+4.6 Insurance affected by block policyholders in connection with other goods or services

 Block policyholders who effect insurance transactions on behalf of their customers (see paragraph 2.5 for information on what is meant by this) often supply goods and services that are covered by the insurance or connected with it in some other way.